phpdocker/lamp/README.md

 ## Webserver

-Everything you put inside `app` directory will be seen by Apache and PHP.

-Data inside `app/public` will be handled by webserver and reached at:
+Content of `public` will be handled by webserver and reached at:

 ```
 http://localhost:8080/